WHAT IT MEANS TO WRITE FOR THE POLITICALLY HOMELESS

 In 2015, I was a progressive.
 I supported Bernie Sanders, believed I knew which side of history I stood on, and assumed the people standing next to me shared my values.
 Then I started talking to them.

-What I discovered — slowly, then all at once — was that the 'left' I had imagined and the 'left' that actually existed were not the same thing.
+What I discovered — slowly, then all at once — was that the 'left' I had imagined, and the 'left' that actually existed, were not the same thing.
 I had always known about right-wing antisemitism.
-That was the kind I grew up hearing about, the kind with a face and a name and a historical record that required no explanation.
+That was the kind I grew up with, the kind with a face and a name and a historical record that required no explanation.
 What I had not accounted for was the other kind.
 The kind that arrives wrapped in the language of inclusion.
 The kind that reserves its most sophisticated moral frameworks for deciding which Jews deserve solidarity and which ones deserve contempt.

 That was when I first encountered "the horseshoe theory" — the idea that the far left and the far right, when bent far enough, both curve toward each other and meet.
 And that was when I understood something about myself I hadn't needed to articulate before: I was a Jewish Zionist American.
 Not a Progressive White American.
 Those were not the same identity, and pretending otherwise was no longer available to me.

-You look left and see a politics that has decided you are a Zionist oppressor.
+You look left and see a politics that has decided you are the problem — too moderate, too skeptical, too unwilling to accept the preferred narrative.
 You look right and see a politics that was never yours to begin with.
-And you are told by both sides that your discomfort is the problem — that if you just chose correctly, everything would resolve.
+If you are Jewish, the left has a specific name for you: Zionist oppressor.
+But you don't have to be Jewish to feel the machinery.
+You just have to refuse to be useful to either side.
+And you are told by both that your discomfort is the problem — that if you just chose correctly, everything would resolve.

 This is the condition I have come to think of as political homelessness.
 And it is, right now, one of the most alienating experiences in American cultural life.